HappyFrowl/documentation/SystemAdministration.md

       * Contains GRUB2 display menu settings that are read by the `/etc/grub.d` scripts
       * This file must be saved to the boot folder `/boot/grub2`.
       * To generate a new or update an existing `grub.cfg`, run:
-        * In RHEL: `sudo grub2-mkconfig -o <location>/grub.cfg`
+        * In RHEL-based systems: `sudo grub2-mkconfig -o /boot/path/to/grub.cfg`
-        * In Ubuntu: `sudo update-grub2`
+        * In Debian-based systems: `sudo update-grub2`

 ### **The Boot Process**

 **1. BIOS/ UEFI**
+* When a machine is powered on, the CPU is hardwired to execute boot code stored in ROM.
 * CPU checks the BIOS/UEFI firmware
+* BIOS/UEFI is loaded from NVRAM
+* BIOS/UEFI probes for hardware
   * BIOS/UEFI runs POST
       * Power On Self Test
       * Tests whether all hardware pieces are working properly
       * If there is an error it is shown on the screen
-* BIOS/UEFI checks for bootable media
+* BIOS/UEFI checks for bootable media and the user must select one
     * Hard drive
     * USB
     * CD
     * PXE
     * NFS
+  * EFI system partition is identified
-  * BIOS/UEFI loads the primary boot loader from the MBR or GPT, and loads the partition table with it
+  * BIOS/UEFI loads the primary boot loader from the MBR or GPT, and loads the partition table with

 **2. GRUB2**
 * GRUB2 selects the OS
-* GRUB2 determines the kernel and locate the kernel binary on the disk
+* GRUB2 determines the kernel and locates the kernel binary on the disk
 * GRUB2 loads the kernel into memory and runs the kernel code

 **3. Linux Kernel**
-* Once the kernel is loaded into memory, the kernel takes to finish the startup process
+* Kernel is loaded
+* Kernel data structures get instantiated
-* The kernel checks the hardware and decompresses the `initrd` image to load the hardware drivers and other device drivers into memory
+* Kernel checks the hardware and decompresses the `initrd` image to load the hardware drivers and other device drivers into memory
 * Virtual devices such as RAID and LVM are initialized here
-* The kernel mounts the main root partition and releases unused memory back into the system
+* Kernel mounts the main root partition and releases unused memory back into the system
 * This starts `init` as the first process

 **4. init** - Initialization system
+* init executes startup scripts

-* Background on `init`
+* **Background on `init`**
   * `init` brings up and maintains user space services
   * Init is the first process run by Linux, so it always has process ID 1
   * For many distros, `**systemd**` is the used init system